• Skip to main content

 • Letter of Recommendation from your chosen research mentor

-• Letter of Recommendation from Medical School Dean’s stating in good standing, and approval for 1 year gap during medical school to undertake this research fellowship.
+• Letter of Recommendation from the Medical School Dean’s stating in good standing, and approval for a 1-year gap during medical school to undertake this research fellowship.

 Students must be in good standing at an accredited US medical school, or US school (see eligibility criteria)